2023 Solar Incentives Guide for Richmond Hill, GA - Tax Credits & Rebates

 Source: https://www.dsireusa.org/

-The phrase "solar incentives" refers to a range of financial incentives designed to make installing and using solar panels more affordable.
+The phrase "solar incentives" refers to a wide range of financial incentives implemented to make installing and using solar panels more affordable.
 This is done to encourage people to switch to renewable energy.
-Various types of incentives, including cash back, discounts or monthly utility bill credits, may be available to you.
-Certain incentives may be handled by the state of Georgia, by your utility company or by county or municipality, while other incentives are federal.
+These incentives could include upfront discounts, cash back or monthly credits towards your utility bill.
+Some incentives are provided by the federal government, some by the state of Georgia and some by your utility company, county or municipality.
 You might qualify for any of the following types of solar incentives:

-- Net Metering: Don't forget to talk with your Richmond Hill utility company about signing a net metering contract.
+• Net Metering: Make sure you speak to your Richmond Hill utility company about signing a net metering agreement.
 This allows you to receive credit towards your monthly utility bill for the value of excess energy generated by your solar panels.
-You could receive either a dollar-for-dollar credit or a percentage of the value.
+You might receive either a dollar-for-dollar credit or a percentage of the value.

 Best Solar Financing